tsaie79/virtual-kubelet-cmd/README.md

     effect: "NoSchedule"
 ```

-# Affinity for pods in virtual-kubelet nodes
+# Affinity for pods in VK nodes
 - `jiriaf.nodetype`, `jiriaf.site`, and `jiriaf.alivetime` are used to define the affinity of the virtual-kubelet nodes.
 These labels are defined as the environment variables `JIRIAF_NODETYPE`, `JIRIAF_SITE`, and `JIRIAF_WALLTIME` in the `start.sh` script.
 - Notice that if `JIRIAF_WALLTIME` is set to `0`, the `jiriaf.alivetime` will not be defined and the affinity will not be used.